Custom Domains

 After adding a domain, we will periodically check if DNS is still set up correctly.
 If there is any issue you will receive a notification.

 Only one custom domain can be mapped per pod.
 If you need additional alias domains, you will need to set up redirects with your DNS provider or a service like Freedirector (free, no signup needed) or redirect.pizza (free tier).
+When using Cloudflare, you can also use redirect rules, as described in this blog post.

 Cloudflare

-Common Issues
+Common Issues with Cloudflare

 Enabling proxy feature: When first adding a custom domain via Cloudflare, ensure the Proxy feature is disabled.
 Else we can’t verify the DNS settings of your domain.
 You can enable proxying again after adding the custom domain.